Spatial models of r-process remnants and their gamma-ray detectability: Detectability Prospects

-The COmpton Spectrometer and Imager (COSI) is a Compton telescope that will use novel germanium detectors to provide high-resolution spectroscopy and imaging of gamma rays \citep{2019BAAS...51g..98T, 2023arXiv230812362T}.
-COSI boasts not only high spectral and angular resolution ($\sim0.8-1.1\%$ and 2.1$^{\circ}$-4.5$^{\circ}$ FWHM, respectively), but all-sky coverage in a day and narrow line sensitivities $\sim 3.0\times10^{-6} - 1.2\times10^{-5}\unit{photons \cdot cm^{-2} \cdot s^{-1}}$ - roughly an order of magnitude more sensitive than INTEGRAL SPI in the vicinity of $\unit[1]{MeV}$.
-COSI's high sensitivity taken together with its crisp spectral and angular resolutions make it an ideal candidate for detection of the gamma ray emission lines from decaying $r$-process material.
-Additionally, its wide field of view is crucial for this project since the predicted regions of the sky in which these kilonova remnants are expected to exist are not well localized.
+The COmpton Spectrometer and Imager (COSI) is a next-generation Compton telescope designed to provide high-resolution imaging and spectroscopy of gamma ray emission in the $\sim \unit[0.2-5]{MeV}$ range using advanced germanium detectors \citep{2019BAAS...51g..98T, 2023arXiv230812362T}.
+It combines moderate angular resolution (2.1$^{\circ}$-4.5$^{\circ}$ FWHM) with excellent spectral resolution ($\sim 0.8\%-1.1\%$ FWHM) and all-sky survey capability on daily timescales.
+Its narrow-line sensitivity in the MeV band, estimated at $\sim 3.0\times10^{-6} - 1.2\times10^{-5}\unit{photons \cdot cm^{-2} \cdot s^{-1}}$, is roughly an order of magnitude better than that of INTEGRAL SPI in the same energy range.
+Together, these attributes make COSI a compelling instrument for detecting $\gamma$-ray lines from the radioactive decay of long-lived $r$-process isotopes in compact remnants.
+Moreover, its wide field of view is particularly advantageous in this study, as the precise locations of KNRs are not known a priori.

-We present predictions for the number $N$ of detectable remnants assuming a kilonova event rate $\mathcal{R}_{\mathrm{KN}} = \unit[10^{-5}]{yr^{-1}}$ in Tab. \ref{tab:cosi-prospects}, on the rarer side of estimates from LIGO/Virgo \citep{2023PhRvX..13a1048A} for a Milky-Way-like galaxy (when combined with the local galaxy number density).
-Given this, the most optimistic predictions suggest detection likelihoods $\sim$ a few $\%$, with lower rates dropping this to a fraction of a percent.
-Similarly, assuming a supernova rate $\mathcal{R}_{\mathrm{SN}} = \unit[10^{-2}]{yr^{-1}}$ (e.g. \citet{2021NewA...8301498R}), detection likelihoods are $\sim 1\%$, assuming the remnants are compact enough to even be resolved by the instruments in the first place (Sec. \ref{sec:remnant-size}).

-It could be instructive to consider a hypothetical COSI-like instrument (e.g. comparable energy band, angular resolution, and sky coverage) with enhanced sensitivity to explore detection prospects for potential future missions.
-To raise detection likelihoods to $\sim$ tens of $\%$ across all models assuming the same aforementioned event rates, the observing instrument must be $\sim 20$ times more sensitive.
-We present detectability prospect predictions for a $20\times$ sensitivity enhancement in Tab. \ref{tab:mod-cosi-prospects}, though we note that a lower sensitivity enhancement combined with a longer observing cycle could produce similar results.

-For a more detailed exploration of the detectability prospects for similar COSI-like instruments, Fig. \ref{fig:enhancements} shows the fraction of detected kilonova remnants as a function of sensitivity enhancement.
-Note that for a detection to be likely, an enhancement on the order of a few factors of ten is needed.